 Finally, as a bit of legal context, there was nothing wrong with CIA collecting this manual or monitoring the protests - not only was this an open source document that was sent through the recruitment division, CIA is empowered to conduct minimal security operations to protect domestic Agency personnel and facilities.

-You read the Agency’s reactions and the Anti-CIA Organizing Manual below.
+You can read the Agency’s reactions and the Anti-CIA Organizing Manual below.